DPDEdit: Detail-Preserved Diffusion Models for Multimodal Fashion Image Editing: Methodology

 \subsection{DPDEdit Datasets}

 The current fashion datasets lack the necessary multimodal information for the task we aim to address.
 To address this limitation, we extend the virtual try-on domain dataset VITON-HD to better align with our specific requirements.
 VITON-HD is a high-resolution dataset specifically designed for fashion applications, containing image pairs with a resolution of 1024 × 768 pixels.
 Each pair consists of a garment image and a corresponding model image wearing the garment.
 The dataset comprises 11,647 items for the training set and 2,032 items for the test set.
 For each garment \( C \) and its corresponding mask \( M_C \) in the dataset, we extract fabric textures using a sliding window of 128 × 128 pixels, selecting only patches \( X \) that are fully contained within the garment mask \( M_C \).
 To prevent resampling of specific regions of the garment, we use a stride of 64 pixels (128/2) in both horizontal and vertical directions.
 For garments with limited fabric area, where no suitable patch can be found within \( M_C \), we reduce the window size to 64 × 64 pixels to ensure at least one patch \( X \) can be extracted for each garment \( C \).
+For images with multiple textures, we selected the primary texture located at the center of the garment.
 Then, we input the extracted fabric texture images into the multimodal large language model LLaVA to generate a textual description of the texture pattern image.
 We employ LLaVa v1.6-34b\footnotemark[3] for this annotation task.
-The process for extending the dataset is shown in Figure \ref{fig:4}.
+Considering the distinctive features of fashion garment images, it’s crucial for the model to concentrate on key attributes like color, texture, fabric material, and pattern.
+To achieve accurate annotations for the texture images, we specifically highlighted these elements in our instructions.
+For more details of datasets construction, please refer to the supplementary materials.